CatChenal/DU-event-transcript-demo/2021/21-cat-chenal-foo-foo.md

 - Slides:  N.A.
 - GitHub Repo:  https://github.com/CatChenal
 - Jupyter Notebook:  N.A.
-- Transcriber:  ?
+- Transcriber:  cat chenal
-- Binder: each listed item should have a 'list header', e.g. '- Binder'
+- Binder:  each listed item should have a 'list header', e.g. '
 - Twitter:  Use this format: [full name 1](twitter url), etc.
 - Wiki:  This is an excellent [wiki on transcription](http://en.wikipedia.org/wiki/Main_Page)

 ## Video
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=MHAjCcBfT_A" target="_blank">